KasperBaun/OS_MemoryManagement/README.txt

             This will, unlike firstFit, prevent a "collection" of allocations in the start of the memory. which means that it won't have to repeatedly check a "busy" part of the memory that could occur in firstFit with longer running processes.

+List of best performing algorithms in different cases (best, worse, worst):
+ - Speed: NextFit, FirstFit, (BestFit/WorstFit)
+ - Fragmentation: WorstFit, (NextFit, FirstFit), BestFit

+End note: If memory compaction is implemented the difference between all the strategies are diminished and
+            there would be very little to no difference in experience.

 4) Run the stress test on all strategies, and look at the results (tests.out).